AeroSim-CFD/stl2lnas/README.md

   # Each level, the delta x between points is divided by two
   lvls_generate: [0, 1, 2, 3, 4, 5, 6]
   # Characteristics for nodes lvl 0 (least refined),
-  # other level can be deduced from it;
+  # other levels characteristics' can be deduced from it;
   lvl0:
     # Minimun possible area for triangles
     # Rule for next level: